At Home at «Hotel Dahinden»

 Back to the architecture.
 Designed in 1971 with a nod to Frank Lloyd Wright’s Falling Water House, the family home is intended to work as a multi-level spatial continuum.
 Its private life is disreetly tucked away from view behind dense greenery and fortress-style walls in sprayed concrete.
 By contrast, the interior doesn’t hold back on panoramic views across the Glarner Alps.
 The ground floor comprises areas for work, guests and kids.
 A spiral staircase leads up to the open-plan living room, kitchen, master bedroom and en-suite bathroom.

 It is the kind of interior fantasy fashion editors drool over and would kill for to use as a backdrop for, say, a 70’s bourgeois chic shoot.
 Unfortunately for them, art came first.
-In fact, what you see is part of Open Curtain, a joint project between the current residents, architect Marco Bakker and Dorothee Messmer, director of Kunstmuseum Olten, and artist Clare Goodwin.
-Staged across the house, it features Goodwin’s painted over source images of the home alongside works from Kunstmuseum Olten dating from the early 1970s or created by artists deemed at their peak during the period.
-The handmade quilts in the bedroom are loaned from designer and architect Sina Buxtorf.
+In fact, many artworks and objects on display are part of Open Curtain, a joint project between the current residents, architect Marco Bakker and Dorothee Messmer, director of Kunstmuseum Olten and artist Clare Goodwin.
+Staged across the house, the friendly pop-up takeover features Goodwin’s painted over source images of the house.
+These are complemented by works from Kunstmuseum Olten dating from the early 1970s or created by artists deemed at their peak during the period.
+The handmade quilts in the bedroom are a loan from designer and architect Sina Buxtorf.

-This is smart.
-Who wants to live in a design museum?
-The heavily-stylised and impossibly photogenic interior design offers an on-point comment on the present day obsession with the personal as performance for public display.
-In any case, the spirit of Justus Dahinden lingers on, Dorothee Messmer reassures, in the slight scent of his favourite tobacco greeting the couple after a holiday (the architect lived in his home until 2017).
-She is happy to describe herself as a guest in “Hotel Dahinden».
+The heavily stylised and irresistibly photogenic interior acts as a smart and on-point comment on the present day obsession with the personal as a performance for public display.
+In any case, the spirit of Justus Dahinden lingers on in the slight scent of his favourite tobacco (the architect lived in his home until 2017).
+Such is the presence, Ms Messmer describes her residential status as being a mere guest at «Hotel Dahinden».

-Dahinden House is currently up for sale for 3.3 mio Swiss francs.
+Currently, Dahinden House is up for sale for 3.3 mio Swiss francs.
 Prospective custodians are expected to have extensive renovation works done in close consultation with Mr Dahinden’s son.
-For everyone else: my money is on investing in a large cream shag pile rug.
+And put up with the orange kitchen.